youngkaneda/DemeterWatch/paper/paper.md

 **Table 1.** Example of violations found in real open source projects analyzed by the tool.

 In addition to textual output, the tool generates an HTML page with a graphical representation of method call chains in the source code.
-Nodes that violate LoD principle are highlighted in a distinct color.
+Nodes that violated LoD principle are highlighted in a distinct color.
 Each vertex's weight indicates the frequency of method calls.
 Figure 1 contains an illustrated example of a detected violation.